ssamot/ce888/08-Text.md

 ## Learnning 2D convolutions

-* You pass the filter over the whole imeage
+* You pass the filter over the whole image
     * Some way of treating borders
         * Padding with zeros
         * Do not calculate values if the kernel cannot fit